lucapinello/pydecora_ble/README.md

 Here "F0:C7:7F:09:15:41" is the physical address of your device.

-This will return a key.
+This will return a message with the key:

+`The key for your device is:'0x11S\x8dVW\xc2'`

 Then you can create the object with: